Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Warnbro has 57 active public transport stops, all of which are bus stops.
 These stops are served by 7 different routes that together facilitate 1,721 weekly passenger trips.
-The accessibility of these services is rated as good, with residents being an average of 201 meters away from the nearest stop.
+Transport accessibility is considered good, with residents generally located 201 meters from the nearest stop.

-On average, there are 245 trips per day across all routes, which equates to approximately 30 weekly trips per individual stop.
+On average, there are 245 trips per day across all routes, which translates to approximately 30 weekly trips per individual stop.

 Frequently Asked Questions - Transport